glgraca/PiFrame/README.md

 sudo apt-get install libnet-ssleay-perl libio-socket-ssl-perl --fix-missing sudo cpanm WWW::Telegram::BotAPI
 ```

+The services file has a few variables that you must edit:
+1. bot_image_dir (where to store the images sent through Telegram);
+2. bot_token (the Telegram authentication token);
+3. bot_pass (the password users must use to gain access).

 Then, you have to copy the service file to /etc/systemd/system and issue a couple of commands: